hmc-memsafe-2016f/hmc-memsafe-2016f.github.io/schedule.md

 # Potential Presentation Topics

    1. Debugging Memory Errors in Rust (Assignment 1, Bonus C). --Adam
-   2. `replace_with` (Super cool -- see the motivation below)
+   2. `replace_with` -- this turned into part of the "unsafe" assignmnent.
-      * Either in the same presentation, or a separate one: Why `replace_with` doesn't quite work.
    3. Doubly-linked lists and the Rust ownership model.
    4. What exactly are `Fn`, `FnOnce`, `FnMut`?
 Function types in Rust.
    5. Macros --Eric